Woosmap/woosmap-autocomplete-searchbox/README.md

 <script type="text/javascript" src="./autocompletewoosmap.js"></script></body>
 <input id="my-input"/>
 ```
-Then you need at least to specify your Woosmap **Project Key** and and the Google **Api key** before instantiate the widget with default criteria:
+Then, you need to at least specify your Woosmap **Project Key** and you Google **API key** before instantiating the widget with default criteria:
 ```html
 <script>
     const config = {